-It’s available with either a right-angled or straight fan housing to accommodate a variety of installation situations and if space is really tight, a ‘marine’ seat option enables you to save 3cm from the overall depth
+It’s available with either a right-angled or straight fan housing to accommodate a variety of installation situations.
+If space is really tight, there's a compact seat option which saves 3cm from the overall depth

-Whilst the Separett Tiny with Urine Container and the Air Head are the two most obvious choices for boats, there are other options you might consider – depending on your budget, capacity, skills and aesthetic requirements, you could consider building your own toilet using the Separett Privy as a urine separator.
+Whilst the Separett Tiny with Urine Container and the Air Head are the two most obvious choices for boats, there are other options you might consider.
+Depending on your budget, capacity, skills and aesthetic requirements, you could consider building your own toilet using a urine separator.

-A urine separator, such as the Separett Privy 500 or Privy 501, is the ideal starting point.
-From that, you can consider a suitable container to hold the solids, and one for the urine.
+Separators, such as the Separett Privy 500 or Privy 501, are an ideal starting point.
+From that, you can choose suitable containers to hold the solids and liquids.
 Finally, you’ll think about dealing with odours – you can use a cover material such as coir or wood shavings, or use a fan for forced air extraction – each option has its own merits depending on whether you are aiming for simplicity or sophistication, and to a certain extent, how much work will be involved in the day-to-day maintenance.